rkapl123/DBAddin/docs/DBModif.md

 *   DBMapper Name: Enter the name for the selected Range (containing the Data including header fields) that will be used to identify the DBMap in the "Execute DBModifier" Group dropdowns.
 If no name is given here, then UnnamedDBMapper will be used to identify it.
 *   Tablename: Database Table, where Data is to be stored.
 *   Primary keys count: amount of columns from the left to be used as primary keys for updating table data.
+Enter 0 here for special "insert-only" Mappers (all entries are added to a table that doesn't need to have primary columns), recommended to be used with deleteBeforeMapperInsert (removes all content of the table before inserting)
 *   Database: Database to store DBMaps Data into.
 *   Ignore Columns: comma separated list of column numbers to be ignored (e.g. helper columns or irrelevant columns).
 *   Additional Stored Procedure: additional stored procedure to be executed after saving.
 *   Insert If Missing: if set, then insert row into table if the primary key is missing there.
-Default = False (only update).
+Default = False (only update, an error is thrown if the record couldn't be found).
 *   Store DBMap on Save: should DBMap also be saved on Excel Workbook Saving? (default no).
 If multiple DBModifiers (DB Mappers and DB Actions, DB Sequences are not bound to a worksheet) are defined to be stored/executed on save, then the DBModifiers being on the active worksheet are done first (without any specific order), then those on the other worksheets are done (also without any specific order).
 *   Environment: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Addin General Settings Group).
 *   Exec on Save: Should the DBMap be executed when the workbook is being saved?